 Benefits of a Body Lift Procedure

-Over time, these collagen fibers will form a scar, which might be obvious (or barely visible).
-While scars are inevitable, their appearance can be influenced by genetics, age, skin type, lifestyle factors, and the surgical technique used.
+These collagen strands will eventually create a scar, either clearly or just barely noticeable.
+Although scars are unavoidable, their look can be affected by genes, age, skin type, lifestyle choices, and surgical technique applied.

 Types of Body Lift Scars